1Gokul/1gokul.github.io/_posts/2020-07-18-Interaction-Inventory-Using-Items.md

 #### Inventory menu

 The Inventory menu is toggled by the Tab key and shows a grid of the Items that the Character has in its Inventory.
-The menu can also be closed by clicking on a button on the top right.

 - Inventory menu
 <iframe src="https://www.youtube.com/embed/TqSOrnQjPPs" width="560" height="315" frameborder="0"> </iframe>